percona/pdmysql-docs/docs/replication-manager-for-pxc.md

     [root@DC1-1 ~]# mysqldump -u root -p --source-data=2 --single-transaction -R -A -E > dump.sql
     ```

 12. Compress the file if it's too large.
-You can use [Percona XtraBackup to compress the data](https://docs.percona.com/percona-xtrabackup/8.4/create-compressed-backup.html).
+You can use [Percona XtraBackup to compress the data :octicons-link-external-16:](https://docs.percona.com/percona-xtrabackup/{{vers}}/create-compressed-backup.html).
 Copy the backup file to one node in each remote cluster, for example to DC2-1 and DC3-1.

     To restore the dump, run the following commands as root or using sudo: